 We have all been guilty of running into the store for a quick errand while the dog remains in the car.
 Summertime, however, is not the season to fit in those quick errands!
-Even a mere few minutes in a car when the temperature is elevated can lead to a dog to suffer from heat stroke and possible death.
+Even a mere few minutes in a car when the temperature is elevated can lead to a dog to suffering from heat stroke, and possibly even death.

 6. Bee Stings

 Our pets are curious critters and that inquisitive nature may lead them into some bad luck of running into a bee while sniffing around outside.
 While some stings may cause a yelp and a bit of local discomfort, others may have serious effects.
 If there is a lot of swelling or if his/her breathing seems labored, call your veterinarian for recommended action.

 Pavement gets hot!
 Imagine walking in your bare feet on a surface and asking yourself if that would hurt as a good litmus test for if it would hurt your pet.
 Place the back of your hand on the pavement – are you able to hold it there without discomfort for more than a few seconds?
 If no then it is too hot for your pet to walk on.
 Limit their exposure to these potentially hot surfaces and again, walking at dusk and dawn the surfaces will be much cooler.
 They even have booties at pet stores that some dogs may tolerate to protect their feet if exposure cannot be avoided.